alyssa-norrenberns/motherboard-tutorial/motherboard.md

 ### Connections

 > Connections provide power via your power supply to your component parts.
 These connections are often pin connections, some of which are placed in raised sockets (via ATX connectors), while others are bare.[^3]

+Learn about the hardware connected to the motherboard via these parts on the [Motherboard Components](/motherboard-components.md) page.

 [^1]: https://edu.gcfglobal.org/en/computerbasics/inside-a-computer/1/
 [^2]: https://edu.gcfglobal.org/en/computer-science/hardware-and-software/1/